BaopingLiu/TI2Net/README.md

   * 2).
 Identity loading and training: This is the second part of demo_offline_id.ipynb.

  * Evaluation:
-   This is the third part of demo_offline_id.ipynb.
+   Commands can be found in the third part of demo_offline_id.ipynb.